yatesmac/car_price_prediction/README.md

     pip install -r requirements.txt
     ```

-1) Use the `cd` to navigate to the `src` directory and run the data preparation, and model training scripts:
+1) Use the `cd` to navigate to the `src` directory and run the data preparation in the `data` directory, and model training scripts in the `models` directory:

     ```bash
+    cd src/data
+    python split_csv.py

-    cd src
+    cd ../models
+    python ann.py
-    python data_prep.py
+    python rf.py
-    python train.python
+    python xgb.py
     ```

 1) Start the flask application with `gunicorn`:

     ```bash
+    cd ../app
     gunicorn --bind 127.0.0.1:9696 predict:app
+    ```

+    Note: If the above command fails to start up a server, try running gunicorn as a python module:

+    ```bash
+    python -m gunicorn --bind 127.0.0.1:9696 predict:app
     ```

 1) Run the test script: